Hummingbirds in Maryland

 • Diet: Nectar, small insects, and spiders

 The Rufous Hummingbird, or Selasphorus rufus, is a species we might see during migration.
-They stand out with their bright orange-red feathers.
-This makes identifying them easy, especially the males.
+It stands out with its bright orange-red feathers, which makes identifying it easy, especially the males.
 These birds travel over 3,000 miles to reach their winter homes in Mexico.

 Rufous Hummingbird